Show Your Resources Some Love! Project Managers & Resource Managers – Come together, right now.

 For project managers and resource managers, it is critical that resource needs are clearly communicated to the organization that is ultimately responsible for the sourcing strategy.
 While project managers likely know the skills they need the most, it is important to document the requirements and get ahead of delays.
 Resource managers in turn need to have a keen understanding of related skills and be able to get best fit assigned to work given all available skills.

 Let Automation Tools Do the Work

-Automation tools are a huge component to any resourcing strategy and both project managers and resource managers need to be on the same page with the tool selection as well as the supporting process for the tool.
+Project resource management tools are a huge component to any resourcing strategy and both project managers and resource managers need to be on the same page with the tool selection as well as the supporting process for the tool.
 The RMI survey suggests that more leverage can be placed on automation tools and that the solution itself is not to blame for capacity gaps, rather process pitfalls.
 Getting processes in place, a tool up and running, and everyone on board with the strategy will go a long way to bridge the gap between what is being asked and what is ultimately delivered.

 The research indicates less than half of both Professionall Services and IT teams feel that their tools support their resource capacity plans, with Enterprise IT significantly less than PS at just over a third.